Company Car Accident Injury Compensation Claims

 We can help you make a road accident claim on a No Win No Fee basis.

-When an injured person makes a personal injury compensation claim following a road accident, they will seek to be compensated by the negligent driver's insurance company.
+When you make a personal injury compensation claim following a road accident, your solicitor will seek compensation from the negligent driver's insurance company.

-It does not matter whether the Claimant owns the car they are driving or whether it belongs to a company - the claims process will be very similar in most cases.
+It does not matter whether you own the car you were driving or whether it belongs to a company - the claims process will be very similar in most cases.

-A Claimant will not usually need to deal with their employer's car insurance company at all, as the employer is likely to deal with the claim.
+You will not usually need to deal with your employer's car insurance company at all, as your employer is likely to deal with the claim.

 Seeking medical attention

 An injured person should always seek immediate medical attention as a matter of priority.
 This will also formally document the injuries.